OpenTOPAS/TOPAS_Official_Documentation/parameters/physics/modular.rst

 Below is a :ref:`physics_available_modules` with the corresponding Geant4 class names.
 Users who are advanced experts in Geant4 physics can also write their own Geant4 physics modules.

+Starting with OpenTOPAS v4.3.0, module-name lookup is case-insensitive.
+OpenTOPAS can also load physics constructors registered with the Geant4 physics-constructor registry, so constructors supplied by the Geant4 version used to build OpenTOPAS can be named directly in the ``Modules`` parameter.
+The available registry constructors depend on that Geant4 release.
+If a module has already been registered, OpenTOPAS skips the duplicate instead of registering it a second time.

 The remaining options for the ``"Geant4_Modular"`` physics type are::

     d:Ph/Default/CutForAllParticles = 0.05 mm # single range cut to use for all particles